inginerie-software-2023-2024/proiect-inginerie-software-emulair/README.md

-# Emulair

-## Project Requirements
+# Original Project Requirements (Android)

+### 👁️ Vision for the Initial Project
 Emulair is an Android exclusive open-source front-end for Libretro cores, based on [Lemuroid](https://github.com/Swordfish90/Lemuroid).
 The primary goal of Emulair is to combine the ease of use and simple but accessible interface of Lemuroid with RetroArch's extensive customizability and features, while also adding support for standalone emulators.

-The web version of Emulair is a website created for users and developers so they can keep up with important news about our projects, find tutorials for how to use Emulair, read relevant documentation for how to contribute code and, in the future, run lightweight versions of some popular emulators directly from their web browsers.

-For more information about the projects (such as the **features**, **user stories**, **user personas**, etc.), check this [Wiki page](https://github.com/inginerie-software-2023-2024/proiect-inginerie-software-emulair/wiki), the [Android Wiki page](https://github.com/Emulair/Emulair-Androi/wiki/4.-SWE-Project-Requirements) or the [web Wiki page](https://github.com/Emulair/Emulair-Web/wiki/3.-SWE-Project-Requirements).

-To see our **backlogs**, check the original [Android Projects page](https://github.com/orgs/Emulair/projects/1) and [web Projects page](https://github.com/orgs/Emulair/projects/2).
+### 📓 Already Implemented Features
+Access the already implemented features here: https://github.com/Emulair/Emulair-Android?tab=readme-ov-file#added-features.

-## User Stories for the Initial Project (Android)
+### 👥 Team Description for the Initial Project
-The original user stories canbe accessed here: https://github.com/Emulair/Emulair-Android/wiki/3.-SDM-project-requirements.
-All of our initial user stories have been implemented.

-## SDM - Original Team Description (Android)
-Radu-George Bratan: Android team lead, Android developer, designer Eduard Gabriel Cristea: Android developer
+Radu-George Bratan: Android team lead, Android developer, designer<br />
+Eduard Gabriel Cristea: Android developer<br />
-Eduard Marian Marin Florin: Android developer
+Eduard Marian Marin Florin: Android developer<br />
-Diana Elena Gisca: Android developer
+Diana Elena Gisca: Android developer<br />
 Valentian Adrian Nafornita: Android developer

-## SWE - New Team Description (Android and Web)
-Radu-George Bratan: Android team lead, Android developer, designer Eduard Marian Marin Florin: Android developer
-Cosmin Colceru: Android developer
-Eduard Gabriel Cristea: web team lead, web developer, designer Alexandru Antonio Petrescu: web developer, designer Mihai Catalin Grigore: web developer

-## Software Architecture Report (Android)
+### 💻 Software Architecture Report for the Initial Project
 Q: What are the technologies that you have used, and why?<br />
 A: We used Kotlin and XML as languages because that's what the original project was written in and was easier to continue with those (Emulair is a fork of Lemuroid, as stated [here](https://github.com/Emulair/Emulair-Android#origin)).